TISUnion/carpetmod/docs/Features.md

 ## explosionRandomRatio

-Set the random size ratio in `doExplosionA` to a fixed value
+Set the random size ratio in `collectBlocksAndDamageEntities` to a fixed value

-More exactly, replace the return value of `nextFloat()` for blast ray strength randomization
+More exactly, it replaces the return value of `nextFloat()` for blast ray strength randomization, so the random blast strength of the explosion becomes predictable

-The value should be between 0 and 1 as vanilla behavior.
-Set it to -1 to disable overriding
+The value should be between 0.0 and 1.0.
+Set it to -1.0 to disable overriding

 Default: `-1.0`